Rapporter/pander/README.md

   * `length`: any R object exceeding the specified length will not be returned.
 The default value (`Inf`) does not filter out any R objects.
   * `output`: a character vector of required returned values.
 This might be useful if you are only interested in the `result`, and do not want to save/see e.g. `messages` or `print`ed `output`.
 See examples of [`evals`](#evals).
   * `graph.unify`: should `evals` try to unify the style of (`base`, `lattice` and `ggplot2`) plots?
 If set to `TRUE`, some `panderOptions()` would apply.
 By default this is disabled not to freak out useRs :)
   * `graph.name`: set the file name of saved plots which is `%s` by default.
 A simple character string might be provided where `%d` would be replaced by the index of the generating `txt` source, `%n` with an incremented integer in `graph.dir` with similar file names and `%t` by some unique random characters.
-A function's name to be `eval`uated can be passed here too.
+When used in a `brew` file, `%i` is also available which would be replaced by the chunk number.
   * `graph.dir`: path to a directory where to place generated images.
 If the directory does not exist, [`evals`](#evals) try to create that.
 Default set to `plots` in current working directory.
   * `graph.output`: set the required file format of saved plots.
 Currently it could be any of  `grDevices`: `png`, `bmp`, `jpeg`, `jpg`, `tiff`, `svg` or `pdf`.
   * `width`: width of generated plot in pixels for even vector formats